-Are you like me, where being productive is like an adrenaline rush?
+Are you like me, where productivity is like an adrenaline rush?
 Where accomplishing and getting things off of your list brings a great feeling of satisfaction?
 There is absolutely nothing wrong with that.
 The world needs people like us to get things done.
 However…

 Do you think this quest for being productive sometimes robs you of joy?